Mike Quinn (puppeteer)

-Mike Quinn (born 1964) is an English puppeteer, animator, actor, director, producer, voice-over artist, puppet builder, composer and mentor.
-He is also known as Mike Quinby, Michael E. Quinn, and Michael Quinn.
+Michael Quinn (born 28 July 1964) is an English puppeteer, animator and actor.

 Early life and career

-Quinn was born in Kent, England, and grew up in Enfield, Middlesex.
+Quinn was born in London, but grew up in Enfield, Middlesex.
 He began puppeteering at age eight.

 In 1977, Mike regularly visited the set of The Muppet Show with his homemade puppets, eventually meeting Jim Henson.
 Through his visits, he learned more about puppeteering and received encouragement from Jim Henson and his co-workers.

 After leaving school in 1980, Quinn joined The Jim Henson Company and worked on the 1981 film The Great Muppet Caper puppeteering in crowd scenes and acting as a double for various main Muppet characters.
 Quinn later designed and built the Podlings for The Dark Crystal, where he also performed the Skeksis Slave Master SkekNa (who was voiced by David Buck).

 During the filming of Return of the Jedi, Quinn (and David Barclay and David Greenaway) were assistant puppeteers to Frank Oz in his performance of Yoda.
 He also performed the role of Nien Nunb in Return Of the Jedi.
 Between the late 1980s and early 1990s, Quinn joined with fellow puppeteer David Barclay, creating Ultimate Animates, a production company specializing in new building and performing techniques for internal and external puppet productions.

 Quinn joined George Lucas's Industrial Light and Magic as an animator, first working on Jurassic Park III and then Star Wars: Episode II – Attack of the Clones.

 He reprised his role as Nien Nunb in Star Wars: The Force Awakens, a role that he reprised again in Star Wars: The Last Jedi and Star Wars: The Rise of Skywalker, and performed for the Disney theme park ride Star Wars: Rise of the Resistance.

-In 2018, Quinn provided the voice of the Stan Laurel-based character Agnes Packard in the Cartoon Network series, Mighty Magiswords opposing Ken Mitchroney voicing her Oliver Hardy-based husband Mr. Pachydermus in the episode "Pachydermus Packard and the Camp of Fantasy".
+In 2018, Quinn provided the voice of the Stan Laurel-based character Agnes Packard in the Cartoon Network series Mighty Magiswords opposing Ken Mitchroney voicing her Oliver Hardy-based husband Mr. Pachydermus in the episode "Pachydermus Packard and the Camp of Fantasy".

 Quinn appeared as a guest on The George Lucas Talk Show during their May the AR Be LI$$ You Arli$$ Marathon fundraiser.